EduardoRenz/clean-arch-from-go-horse/Readme.md

 ex: wallet should have a WalletController

+- Wallet Controller should have get() and getByCurrency methods

 2 - Start creating tests for every controller, can be a tess file per controller